 Most commonly is bilateral and found in the posterior and lateral lobes although unilateral calcification can be seen.

 Calcifications appear as brightly echogenic foci that may or may not show posterior shadowing 3.

-Calcifcations appear as hyper-attenuating foci of variable thickness 3.
+Calcifications appear as hyperattenuating foci of variable thickness 3.